vickmuir/Backup/index.md

 # Getting started with EVault Backup services

 Backups ensure that your data is safely stored outside of your device and protected if it's lost.
 EVault backup is an automated agent-based backup system that is managed through the EVault WebCC browser-based management utility, providing users with a method to back up data between servers in one or more data centers on the {{site.data.keyword.BluSoftlayer_full}} Network.
 Administrators can set backups to follow an hourly, daily, weekly, or custom schedule that targets full systems, specific directories, or even individual files.
-Extra plug-ins allow for compatibility with software like Microsoft Exchange and Microsoft SQL, as well as other types of third-party software and enables users to complete a Bare Metal Restore, when necessary.
+Extra plug-ins allow for compatibility with software like Microsoft Exchange and Microsoft SQL, and other types of third-party software, and enable users to complete a Bare Metal Restore, when necessary.

 ## Ordering EVault

 There are two ways to purchase EVault backup service:

-- Purchase EVault when Ordering a Server
+- Purchase EVault when you Order a Server
 - Purchase EVault as an Upgrade

-### Purchase EVault when ordering a server
+### Purchase EVault when you order a server

 1. Log in to [The IBM Cloud catalog](https://console.bluemix.net/catalog/){:new_window} or the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}
 2. Order a monthly bare metal server.
 You can learn more about ordering bare metal servers [here](https://console.bluemix.net/docs/bare-metal/baremetal-provision.html){:new_window}.
 3. You are redirected to the manage portal to complete the order. <br/>
-  **Note**: EVault backup service isn't available when ordering an hourly billed server.
+  **Note**: EVault backup service isn't available when you're ordering an hourly billed server.
 However, the service can be added later as an upgrade.
 4. Under **Add-ons** section, choose one of the EVault options (other than "None").
 6. At the bottom of the page, click **Add to Order**.
 The check-out page is displayed.
 7. On the check-out page, find the Host and Domain Names section and enter host and domain names.
 You can choose any host name and Domain you like.